 In the case of California ground squirrels, the infants are more prone to an attack from a rattlesnake.
 This is because adult ground squirrels carry an antidote in their blood that makes them immune to rattlesnake venom.
 Baby ground squirrels do not carry this antidote in their blood and make easy targets for rattlesnakes.

-Parasites
+Parasites Kill Squirrels

 Squirrels are also susceptible to attacks from parasites.
-The Richardson’s ground squirrel, for instance, can die if an adult flesh fly lays maggots on the back of the squirrel.
+The Richardson’s ground squirrel, for instance, can die if an adult flesh fly lays maggots on the back of the squirrel (source).
 These maggots burrow themselves under the skin of the Richardson’s ground squirrel and feed on its tissue.
 This process is called lethal myiasis and the squirrel dies after five or six days following the infestation.

 Cannibalism in Squirrels